How to Reduce Air Pollution from Wood Burning

 - If you do burn wood, start fires with softwood kindling such as pine or fir.
 Always burn “seasoned” or dry wood.
 These woods are generally low in density, ignite easily, burn fast and hot and will heat the firebox and flue quickly.
 Hardwoods such as oak can take longer to ignite, but they burn slower and produce less smoke.
 Remember to use smaller fires in mild weather.

 - Never burn garbage and other materials.
 It can cause toxic smoke that can be extremely harmful to you and your neighbors.

 - Watch chimney for smoke.
 Properly burning fires should give off only a wisp of white steam.
 The darker and thicker the smoke, the more pollution the fire emits, and the more fuel it wastes.

 - Beware of overnight heating.
 Do not leave open fires unattended or let them burn overnight.
 This can lead to a back draft of smoke in your home, causing hazardous indoor air pollution.
 Build a small, hot fire and let it burn out completely, closing the damper when finished.

 - For heating, switch to a cleaner wood-burning alternative.
 An EPA-certified wood stove emits up to 70 percent less particulate emissions and uses 30 percent less fuel.

-- Replace your wood-burning fireplace with a natural gas insert.
-The inhalable particle pollution from one wood stove is equivalent to the particle pollution emitted from 3,000 gas furnaces producing the same amount of heat per unit.
+- Replace your wood-burning fireplace with a natural-gas insert.
+The particle pollution from one wood stove is equivalent to that emitted by 3,000 gas furnaces producing the same amount of heat per unit.